boomelage/machine-learning-option-pricing/README.md

 ## 3.2.
 Asian Options
-For the Asian option counterpart, we perform a similar iteration of our historical data, for each day performing the Cartesian product:
+For the Asian option counterpart, we perform a similar iteration of our historical data, for each observation performing the Cartesian product:

 $$
 S \times K \times T \times A \times P = \set{ (s,k,t,a,p) | \ s \in S, \ k \in K, \ t \in T, \ a \in A, \text{and} \ p \in P \} \quad (3.2)